The Hope Institute

 Contact us for more information on this workshop

-If multiple workshops are involved, a friendly competition is possible.
+If multiple workshops are involved, a friendly song performance competition is possible.
 At your discretion, local musicians and/or other officials can be invited to serve as judges.

 The options for this workshop parallel the traditional workshop format.